fredericscode/RailsVideoCallApp/README.md

 To build this app, you'll need a few things:

-- ruby 2.7.0 and rails 6.0.2.1 (Those are the versions I'm using for this tutorial)
+- Ruby 2.7.0 and Rails 6.0.2.1 (Those are the versions I'm using for this tutorial)
 - AWS credentials (access_key_id and secret_access_key)
 - AWS S3 bucket
 - Tokbox account (Opentok is Tokbox's WebRTC Platform)